 If you want more suggestions, then you can consider our Top 25 Grieving Gifts as a guide to other gift ideas.

 There are many ways to honor a deceased loved one during your graduation ceremony and your celebration.
 You can choose to wear or bring a token of remembrance with you on your day.
 You can honor them in the celebration by featuring their favorite food, color, or flower in that process.
-You can even simply have a photo of them placed somewhere prominent to remind you that they are
+You can even simply have a photo of them placed somewhere prominent to remind you that they are there with you in spirit.

 Losing a parent so close to your graduation can be devastating.
 One way to make the day easier for you is to bring a token of remembrance with you for the day.
 There are many things you can consider for just such a thing, including: